Montana Fly Fishing 3 min read

 DIY Guide to Fly Fishing Rock Creek in Montana

 Disclosure: DIY Fly Fishing may receive a commission for purchases made through links in this article, at no additional cost to you.

-Rock Creek is nestled a short drive to the southeast of Missoula in the beautiful state of Montana.
+Rock Creek, a tributary to the Clark Fork River, is nestled a short drive to the southeast of Missoula in the beautiful state of Montana.
 There are actually two rivers named Rock Creek in Montana; one in the southeast near Red Lodge, and the Rock Creek in southwest Montana, profiled here.
 Montana is rich in fly fishing waterways, and Rock Creek ranks among the best.

 While there are three distinct sections of Rock Creek, of particular interest to the angler will be the fourteen mile stretch from Dalles to the Clark Fork.

 There are two portions to this stretch, as the upper half offers the angler excellent rainbow and brown trout opportunities.
 The lower half is predominantly populated with brown trout.
 Each half has its own distinct personality.

 The upper half is characterized by a rapid current with clear, deep pools.
 Boulders can be found in and along the water.
 This particular area is not for the novice fly angler in search of larger trout, as the boulders and rapid currents make the fly approach to the deeper pools difficult to perfect.